pjd-nu/s3-backup/README.md

 - transforming the dirloc table to include a byte offset in the packed directories would allow getting rid of libavl - just use binary search to find a directory.
 - dump the directory location table to a file, like the packed directories, rather than saving in a buffer

+actually, we could get rid of libavl and use interpolation search: https://en.wikipedia.org/wiki/Interpolation_search